sasever/azureHDInsight/README.md

 ![HDInsightPrivatelinkNetworkArchitecture](images/after-cluster-creation.png)

-If you only aim to limit outbound connection without private link your Cluster will still have the basic load balancers, you can perform only the steps that are marked with :star: . since the cluster will be deployed with basic load balancers which provides NAT by defult you wont need a Firewall definition.
+If you only aim to limit outbound connection without private link your Cluster will still have the basic load balancers, you can perform only the steps that are marked with :star:.
+Since the cluster will be deployed with basic load balancers which provides NAT by default you wont need a Firewall definition.
 So your network architecture will be as below:

 ![HDInsightOutboundNetworkArchitecture](images/outbound-resource-provider-connection-only.png)

-For Additional information on how to control network  traffic you can [use this gudaince](https://docs.microsoft.com/en-us/azure/hdinsight/control-network-traffic)
+For Additional information on how to control network  traffic you can [use this gudaince](https://docs.microsoft.com/en-us/azure/hdinsight/control-network-traffic).

 **If you want to use Kafka with vnet peering, you need to change the kafka broker setting to [advertise ip addresses](https://docs.microsoft.com/en-us/azure/hdinsight/kafka/apache-kafka-connect-vpn-gateway#configure-kafka-for-ip-advertising) instead of FQDNs.**